-Line 44 - Enter the federal item of adjustment for mining exploration and development costs as determined in section 56(a)(2) of the IRC (from federal Form 4626, line 2c).
+Enter the federal item of adjustment for mining exploration and development costs as determined in section 56(a)(2) of the IRC (from federal Form 4626, line 2c).

-Line 45 - Enter the federal item of adjustment for circulation expenditures of personal holding companies as determined under section 56(b)(2) of the IRC (from federal Form 4626, line 2d).
+Enter the federal item of adjustment for circulation expenditures of personal holding companies as determined under section 56(b)(2) of the IRC (from federal Form 4626, line 2d).

-Line 46 - Enter the federal item of adjustment for adjusted basis as determined under section 56(a)(7) of the IRC (from federal Form 4626, line 2e), except do not include any basis adjustment made in determining the gain or loss from the sale or exchange of pollution control facilities.
+Enter the federal item of adjustment for adjusted basis as determined under section 56(a)(7) of the IRC (from federal Form 4626, line 2e), except do not include any basis adjustment made in determining the gain or loss from the sale or exchange of pollution control facilities.

-Line 47 - Enter the federal item of adjustment for the treatment of certain long-term contracts as determined under section 56(a)(3) of the IRC (from federal Form 4626, line 2f).
+Enter the federal item of adjustment for the treatment of certain long-term contracts as determined under section 56(a)(3) of the IRC (from federal Form 4626, line 2f).

-Line 48 - Enter the federal item of adjustment for installment sales of certain property as determined under section 56(a)(6) of the IRC (from federal Form 4626, line 2g).
+Enter the federal item of adjustment for installment sales of certain property as determined under section 56(a)(6) of the IRC (from federal Form 4626, line 2g).

-Line 49 - Enter the federal item of adjustment for merchant marine capital construction funds as determined under section 56(c)(2) of the IRC (from federal Form 4626, line 2h).
+Enter the federal item of adjustment for merchant marine capital construction funds as determined under section 56(c)(2) of the IRC (from federal Form 4626, line 2h).

-Line 50 - Enter the federal item of adjustment for disallowance of passive activity loss as determined under section 58(b) of the IRC (from federal Form 4626, line 2k).
+Enter the federal item of adjustment for disallowance of passive activity loss as determined under section 58(b) of the IRC (from federal Form 4626, line 2k).

-Line 52a - Enter the federal item of preference for depletion as determined under section 57(a)(1) of the IRC (from federal Form 4626, line 2m).
+Enter the federal item of preference for depletion as determined under section 57(a)(1) of the IRC (from federal Form 4626, line 2m).

-Line 52b - Enter the federal item of preference for the carryover of appreciated property charitable deduction determined under section 57(a)(6) of the IRC (from federal Form 4626, line 20).
+Enter the federal item of preference for the carryover of appreciated property charitable deduction determined under section 57(a)(6) of the IRC (from federal Form 4626, line 2o).

-Line 53 - Enter the federal item of preference for intangible drilling costs as determined under section 57(a)(2) of the IRC (from federal Form 4626, line 2p).
+Enter the federal item of preference for intangible drilling costs as determined under section 57(a)(2) of the IRC (from federal Form 4626, line 2p).

-Line 55 - Enter the net operating loss deducted in the computation of the entire net income base.
+Enter the net operating loss deducted in the computation of the entire net income base.
 This is the amount on Form CT-3, line 13.
 Include only the maximum amount permitted on Form CT-3, line 13.
-See pages 3 and 4 of these instructions.
+See page 13 of these instructions.

-Line 56b - Enter your alternative net operating loss deduction.
+Enter your alternative net operating loss deduction.
 Attach a separate sheet with full details of the New York State alternative net operating losses claimed.
-For detailed information see page 4 of these instructions.